hiisi-digital/onlywhen/README.md

 // All conditions must be true onlywhen.all(onlywhen.darwin, onlywhen.arm64);

-// At least one condition must be true onlywhen.any(onlywhen.node, onlywhen.bun);
+// At least one must be true
+onlywhen.any(onlywhen.node, onlywhen.bun);

 // Negation